kcaisley/kcaisley/math.md

-# The Mathematics of Circuit Analysis
+# The Mathematics of Electrical Engineering

+I want to better understand and classify the types of mathematical models that most often arise in electronics, and how they can be classified and solved.
+This includes stochasticity (arising from measurement error, system noise, and environmental noise), boundaries conditions, linearity/nonlinearity, partial differential equations, etc. Then I will study how numerical methods can be applied to solving the equations.

-Rememebr the difference between numerical (approximate) and symbolic (analytic) solutions.
-Wow many symbolic manipulations are done on paper, there is actually synbolic computation:
+Remember the difference between numerical (approximate) and symbolic (analytic) solutions.
+Wow many symbolic manipulations are done on paper, there is actually symbolic computation:

 > These distinctions, however, can vary.
 There are increasingly many theorems and equations that can only be solved using a computer; however, the computer doesn't do any approximations, it simply can do more steps than any human can ever hope to do without error.
 This is the realm of "symbolic computation" and its cousin, "automatic theorem proving."
 There is substantial debate as to the validity of these solutions -- checking them is difficult, and one cannot always be sure the source code is error-free.
 Some folks argue that computer-assisted proofs should not be accepted.